-A little while ago, and as a way to start crossing over places to visit in the UK from our bucket list, I talked Sam into going on a short weekend day trip to Oxford.
+A little while ago, and as a way to start crossing over places to visit in the UK from our Travel Bucket List, I talked Sam into going on a short weekend day trip to Oxford.
 Travelling from London to Oxford is actually fairly easy.
 Trains to Oxford run regularly from Paddington Train Station and you can be at the historic university city in less than an hour.

 Here is our guide to ‘Things to do in Oxford in a day’.